 How to negotiate a CPA starting salary

+There are many benefits to pursuing CPA licensure, including career development and job satisfaction.
+One of the most important benefits of CPA licensure is the opportunity to receive a higher salary.
 Negotiating a CPA starting salary can be challenging, particularly an entry level CPA salary.
 This article provides research on CPA salary ranges, employment trends and specific skills that employers genuinely value.
 You’ll read about salary negotiation tips — and most importantly — how to secure compensation that fits your skill set.

 A CPA salary depends on the size of the firm, and your geographic location.
 If you have specific skills that are in high demand, your CPA starting salary may be higher than other accountants entering the workforce.

-Before you begin negotiating a starting salary...
+Before you begin negotiating a CPA minimum salary... do your homework!

-Focus on digital skills: Employers value knowledge in data analytics, cloud-based systems and Enterprise Resource Planning (ERP) systems.
+Employers value knowledge in data analytics, cloud-based systems and Enterprise Resource Planning (ERP) systems.
 Routine tasks are becoming more automated and CPAs spend more time on strategic work.
 If you have strong critical thinking and problem-solving skills, you’re more valuable.

-Need to reduce turnover: More companies are seeing the benefit of retaining employees and are working to increase compensation faster for key staff members.
+More companies are seeing the benefit of retaining employees and are working to increase compensation faster for key staff members.
 If you’re hired and perform well, many firms will provide salary increases in less than a year.

-Importance of culture: Employers are making work culture a higher priority.
+Employers are making work culture a higher priority.
 More than 90% of managers surveyed said that a candidate’s fit with the organizational culture was as, or even more important, than skills or experience.